Username7495/Mods-and-Tweaks-for-Cypress/README.md

 <img width="1536" height="986" alt="image" src="https://github.com/user-attachments/assets/7b0078b4-d022-4afe-92a8-ad7b6e3e8f12" />

 ## [ServReload](https://github.com/Username7495/Mods-and-Tweaks-for-Cypress/blob/main/ServReload%20Install%20Guide.md)
   Server-side mod that allows to reload the server via command.

 ## [ServSchedule](https://github.com/Username7495/Mods-and-Tweaks-for-Cypress/blob/main/ServSchedule%20Install%20Guide.md)
   A plugin that automatically sends messages and commands, and reloads the server.

 ## Screenshot
   A client-side mod that allows to take screenshots.

 ## WorldCustomization
   A client-side mod that allows to customize the worlds.

+## mod_Saplings
+  A modloader mod that adds teawood, frigid, highwood, flamewood saplings.

+## Zan's Minimap
+  A modloader mod that adds minimap to upper left corner of the screen.